malobukov/cryptolocker/README.md

 Applies Speck128/256 in CTR mode, as a stream cipher, using file length as nonce.
 This can potentially be a problem, as encrypting two files of the same size with the same key leaks their XOR, but should be ok for the intended use: occasionally encrypting large archive files.
 Not having to carry the nonce allows encryption in place, without changing file length.

+When password is specified in the command line, it is replaced with asterisks to prevent it from appearing in process list (although it might still remain in ~/.bash_history or similar command line history files).
+Beyond that, no attempt is made to purge key material from memory after use.
+With the tricks modern OS and optimizing compilers play, those are usually futile anyway.

 No password stretching or KDF, encryption key is just zero-padded password, so use a long password.
 Key length is 256 bit, so if the password is more than 32 bytes long then only the first 32 bytes are used.

 ## Controvercy